 - Your personal timeline to complete the requirements

-You will need to complete the necessary qualifying education and supervised experience, which typically requires a minimum of 1,000 in no less than six months.
+You will need to complete the necessary qualifying education and supervised experience, which typically requires a minimum of 1,000 hours in no less than six months.
 Some states do require additional training and education, so it’s always important to verify with your state board.

-Getting started
+Getting Started

-Once you are a trainee, earning your credential to practice independently is a bit longer.
+Once you are a trainee, earning your credential to practice independently takes a bit longer.
 The biggest factor is gaining the necessary supervised valuation experience.
 Education and exam requirements may add time onto the process as well.

 Below is the real property appraiser qualification criteria recommended by the Appraisal Qualifications Board (AQB).*

-Classification | Education Hours | College Degree Requirements | Experience Requirement |
+| Classification | Education Hours | College Degree Requirements | Experience Requirement |

-Trainee Appraiser | 75 | None | None |
+| Trainee Appraiser | 83 | None | None |

-Licensed Residential Appraiser | 150 | None | 1,000 hours of acceptable appraisal experience in no fewer than 6 months |
+| Licensed Residential Appraiser | 150 | None | 1,000 hours of acceptable appraisal experience in no fewer than 6 months |

-Certified Residential Appraiser | 200 | Bachelor’s degree, Associate’s degree in a focused field of study, successful completion of 30 college semester credit hours in specified topics or successful completion of CLEP exams | 1,500 hours of acceptable appraisal experience in no fewer than 12 months |
+| Certified Residential Appraiser | 200 | Bachelor’s degree, Associate’s degree in a focused field of study, successful completion of 30 college semester credit hours in specified topics or successful completion of CLEP exams | 1,500 hours of acceptable appraisal experience in no fewer than 12 months |

-Certified General Appraiser | 300 | Bachelor’s degree or higher (in any field) from an accredited college or university | 3,000 hours of experience in no fewer than 18 months (of which 1,500 hours must be in non-residential appraisal work) |
+| Certified General Appraiser | 300 | Bachelor’s degree or higher (in any field) from an accredited college or university | 3,000 hours of experience in no fewer than 18 months (of which 1,500 hours must be in non-residential appraisal work) |

-Please note that individual states may adopt more stringent requirements than the national requirements above.
+* Individual states may adopt more stringent requirements than the national requirements above.
 Hours required include specific curriculum courses and hours.

-The major qualification categories progress from Appraiser Trainee, which requires pre-licensure education but no solo field experience, through Licensed/Certified Residential levels focused on inspecting and valuing residential properties, up to the Certified General form with the greatest experience demand, allowing the broadest property type appraisals.
+The major qualification categories progress from Appraiser Trainee, which requires pre-licensure education but no solo field experience, through Licensed/Certified Residential levels focused on inspecting and valuing residential properties, up to the Certified General level with the greatest experience demand, allowing the broadest property type appraisals.

 The classroom and supervised field hour thresholds ensure property appraisers and assessors have sufficient formal valuation methodology training combined with diverse inspection exposure to different property types, neighborhoods, market conditions, and geographical areas before being licensed.
 Exams then test for retained knowledge proficiency.